sebwylleman/CV/README.md

 _A sentence about who and what you are.
 Then a sentence about what you've achieved.
 And then a sentence about what excites you about tech._

-Hey there, I'm a curious and determined individual with a newfound passion for software engineering.
-As much as I love whipping up a good dish in the kitchen, I find building tech products and tools just as exciting.
-After all, what's cooler than being able to blend my two passions - food and tech - and build something that's both innovative and delicious?
+Hello there!
+I am a curious and determined individual with a newfound passion for software engineering.
+I have had experience working in hospitality where I honed my customer service and problem-solving skills, which have proven to be invaluable in my current role.
+Although I love whipping up tasty dishes in the kitchen, building innovative tech products and tools is equally exciting.
+The prospect of combining my passions for food and tech to create something unique is truly inspiring.

-I've had some experience working in the world of retail and hospitality, but it was only when I started tinkering with software products that I knew I had found my calling.
-Being able to create something that has the potential to improve user experience, drive innovation, and facilitate collaboration is a feeling like no other.

-As a software engineer, I am excited about exploring and experimenting with my love for culinary arts and building innovative products that incorporate the latest technology.
-The possibilities are endless, and collaborating with like-minded individuals to create something extraordinary is even more rewarding.

-Looking for a unique blend of skills and interests?
-I am excited to team up and develop exceptional products.
-Check out my day-to-day updates [here](https://twitter.com/SebJWylleman) to learn more about my journey in tech.
+As a software engineer, I am eager to explore and experiment with my love for culinary arts and incorporate it into my work.
+The opportunity to develop products that improve user experience, drive innovation, and facilitate collaboration is what motivates me to continue exploring the endless possibilities in this field.
+Collaborating with like-minded individuals to build exceptional products is an exciting prospect that I look forward to.
+Check out my day-to-day updates here to learn more about my journey in tech.

 ## Projects